eutinawei/94870-portfolio/final_project_Yu-Ting.md

 ### Project Outline

 1. Summary:
-I plan to analyze how people's preference for books have changed throughout the years.
+After leaving Taiwan and came to study in the state, since I'm graduating soon and will be moving around, it's getting harder for me to purchase and store physical bools.
+Therefore, am I plan to analyze how people's preference for books have changed throughout the years.
 I am interested in doing research on how ebooks perform, and if people are gradually stopping to read physical books.
+Also, for the ebooks market, I am curious about how each company like kindel or kobo performs, and how abundant their contents are.

 2. structure
 * Data & graphs about the distribution and trend of physical and ebooks